 BLUFF, UT – The Ellen Meloy Fund for Desert Writers has chosen Kendra Atleework of Minneapolis, Minnesota, as the recipient of the eleventh annual Desert Writers Award.
-A grant of $3,000 will support work on her book-length memoir, Sweetwater: Life and Change in the Rain Shadow of the Sierra Nevada.
+A grant of $3,000 will support work on her book-length memoir, now titled Miracle Country [forthcoming from Algonquin Books in spring of 2020].

 “I grew up in Owens Valley, a remote region in eastern California at the arid leeward base of the Sierra Nevada mountains,” Atleework wrote in her application to the Fund.
 “I have been interested in the aesthetics and systems of this landscape since childhood.”

 The Owens Valley landscape Atleework writes about was the scene of one of the most infamous water transfers of the twentieth century, when, in 1913, the city of Los Angeles approriated most of the Owens River and began funneling its water 233 miles through a pipeline to feed L.A.
 The city’s action formed the basis for the 1974 film Chinatown.